 Plus, these foods may even prevent this chronic illness.

-The researcher’s goal was to find out why the insulin cells had cell-surface expressed receptors that are interacting with the vitamin A. Also, they wanted to know their purpose and why they mediated a fast response to the vitamin, said Albert Salehi, the co-author of the study.
+The researcher’s goal was to find out why the insulin cells had cell-surface expressed receptors that are interacting with vitamin A. Also, they wanted to know their purpose and why they mediated a fast response to the vitamin, said Albert Salehi, the co-author of the study.

 By partially blocking the vitamin A receptors in the beta cells of mice, they removed the ability of the vitamin to bind to these cells.
 As a result, the researchers discovered that their ability to secrete insulin significantly dropped in response to sugar.